jakobzhao/geog371/labs/lab03/readme.md

 }
 ```

->**Note:** The reason why we categorize the companies in 9 classes, because we know there are 9 in Oregon.
+>**Note:**  Refer to the color palettes from color brewer, and try other palettes such as `Set1`, `Dark2` , etc.

-### 2.2 Assign the color class to each categories
+### 2.2 Assign a style class to each company

-Next, we will assign the style class to each category.
-We number the company name from 0 to 8, and then add the color class (from `marker-color-1` to `marker-color-9`) to markers.
+Next, we will assign a style class to each company.
+We have nine different wireless companies, such as New Cingular, Verizon, Cello, Salem Cellular, etc.  We number the company name from 0 to 8, and then assign the style class (from `marker-color-1` to `marker-color-9`) to markers.
+If the value of `feature.property.company` is equal to "New Cingular", we set `marker-color-1` class to it, and so on so forth.

-We have nine different wireless companies, such as New Cingular, Verizon, Cello, Salem Cellular, etc. If the value of `feature.property.company` is equal to "New Cingular", we want it to be set to a marker-color-1 class, and so on so forth.
 Here we use`If..
 Else` statements.
-To accomplish this, we can put a conditional in our call to the GeoJSON that checks to see if a case status is equal to "New Cingular" and then sets the id value, and if not, the else statement will run, setting other id value to other companies.
-The code will look like this:
+To do this, we can put a conditional statement to see if the `feature.property.company` is equal to a specific company name.
+If it equals, we set the id value, and if not, the else statement will run, setting other id value.
+Below is the code snippet.

 ```javascript
 function (feature, latlng) {